resmia/capstone/README.md

 # capstone

-Data can be obtained from Data: https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data
+Data can be obtained from https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data This project uses Keras with Tensorflow backend.